arbor-sim/arbor/doc/concepts/mechanisms.rst

 where :math:`\textbf{X}` is the vector of state variables, while the vector valued function :math:`\textbf{f}` represents the deterministic differential.
-The *M* functions :math:`\textbf{l}_i` are each associcated with the Brownian Motion :math:`B_i` (Wiener process).
+The *M* functions :math:`\textbf{l}_i` are each associated with the Brownian Motion :math:`B_i` (Wiener process).
 The Brownian motions are assumed to be standard:

 .. math::